Responsive Roadmapping: Guiding Change and Product Line Pivots

 Multi-product thinking is powerful.
 When companies use multi-product thinking to drive a product line, they are also creating opportunities for notable gains.
 But to realize these gains, managers and teams must have a deep understanding of their product line as a system.
 And they must use an agreed upon strategy to direct the flow of the system’s parts.

 The dynamic nature of product lines makes interpreting them as systems a powerful tool.
-And it’s become essential as the Covid economy creates an inordinate demand for product changes and product line pivots.
+And it’s become essential as markets and technologies create an inordinate demand for product changes and product line pivots.
 Systems Thinking enables managers to understand how the different parts and practices affect one another and how their interplay drives the product line’s performance.
 Plus, the systems view allows managers to see the flow of the parts within the product line and the flow of results from the whole system.
+This flow relates directly to the product line’s velocity.

 Smart product line systems will deliver a performance that is greater than the sum of its parts.
 But to do this, teams must focus on creating and boosting the parts, not just managing their interplay.
 It’s here where the systems approach toward product lines shines.
 And it’s here where product line strategy genius plays out when one part purposely boosts another part.